Shopify vs Etsy

 • Shopify’s features are designed to ramp up and supercharge your conversions if you have big ideas for your online sales.
 They will also assist you in implementing your plans.

-• Thanks to the POS system, in addition to your online e-commerce website, you’ll have the ability to access various sales channels.
-In addition, you can use this system to bundle all your card transactions in one system.
+• Thanks to the POS system and your online e-commerce website, you’ll be able to access various sales channels.
+In addition, you can use this system to bundle all your card transactions into one system.

 • Shopify also offers easy integration with Instagram and Facebook to sell your products via those platforms.
 In addition, if you’re an Amazon seller, you can manage your Amazon and Shopify products using a single interface.

-• Shopify offers reporting information designed to support you in making smart business choices.
-Including basic info like sales over a particular period and KPI details by sales channels, individual products, average revenue per order, and much more.
+• Shopify offers reporting information designed to help you make smart business choices, including basic info like sales over a particular period and KPI details by sales channels, individual products, average revenue per order, and much more.

 Etsy